MathHenr/MathHenr/README.md

 Fun facts:
 - ☕ Coffee is in my top 3 favorite drinks
 - 🐶 I have a Shih Tzu that I treat like my son
-- 🎧 Hobbies: podcasts and working out
+- 🎧 Hobbies: gym, podcasts and working out